Select Language

 4.2 Coverage Area Enhancement

-The system successfully powered multiple receivers simultaneously.
-Beyond mere support, the paper demonstrates the ability to tune the power division between receivers.
-By slightly adjusting the metasurface design or operating conditions, the system can compensate for receivers of different sizes or power requirements, directing more power to the device that needs it—a crucial feature for practical multi-device charging.
+The system successfully powered two receivers simultaneously.
+The metasurface not only maintained high overall system efficiency but also demonstrated the ability to tune power division between the receivers.
+By adjusting the metasurface design or operating parameters, the system could compensate for receivers with different sizes or power requirements, directing more flux to the device needing more power.

 6. Application Outlook & Future Directions

-- AI-Optimized Design: Using machine learning and inverse design (similar to approaches used in photonics by companies like Ansys Lumerical) to discover novel metasurface unit cell geometries for unprecedented field-shaping capabilities.
+• AI-Optimized Design: Using machine learning (similar to neural network-based antenna design) to discover novel metasurface geometries for unprecedented performance.

 7. References